 Robert and Lisa Sainsbury Fellowships

-The Robert and Lisa Sainsbury Fellowships, established in 2000 through generous funding from Lord Sainsbury of Turville, are designed to strengthen academic ties with Japanese studies programmes in the US, Canada, Asia and Europe.
+The Robert and Lisa Sainsbury Fellowships, established in 2000 through generous funding from Lord Sainsbury of Turville, are designed to strengthen academic ties with Japanese studies programmes in Asia, Canada, Europe, Oceania and the US.
 The Fellowships provide recipients with an opportunity to work in a scholarly environment conducive to completing a publication project.

 The Institute is offering several Fellowships of either six months or one year, to scholars who have received a PhD in any area of Japanese culture, although preference will be given to applications focusing on the history of art, cultural heritage, archaeology or architecture.

 The Handa Fellowships in Japanese Archaeology are for scholars from Japan working with institutions affiliated with the Institute.
 The Fellowships are funded through the International Jomon Culture Conference, supported by Handa Haruhisa, a Japanese philanthropist and businessman.
 The Fellows are usually based at the Institute’s headquarters in Norwich, and have unrestricted access to the collection of books, site reports and journals related to Japanese archaeology, unrivalled in Europe, housed at the Lisa Sainsbury Library.
 As well as undertaking their own original research while in the UK, Handa Archaeology Fellows past and present have worked with Institute staff on museum exhibition, conference and publishing projects sponsored by the Institute, and acted as ambassadors for Japanese archaeology in Europe.